ImaanBontle/SDV-immersive-weathers/README.md

 <!--Future Plans-->
 ## Planned Features <a id="future"></a>

-*If you would like to suggest/contribute a feature, [see contributions](#contribute).
-For upcoming releases, [view the latest changelog][framework-changelog].*
+*To suggest/contribute a feature, [see contributions](#contribute).
+For upcoming releases, [see the latest changelog][framework-changelog].*

-This list contains some possible future ideas for this mod project.
-However, please do not view this as a list of guaranteed features.
-It is more of a 'personal scratchpad' than a 'feature roadmap', and is primarily meant to be used as a source of inspiration.
+This list contains some future ideas for this mod project.
+Please do not treat this as a guaranteed feature plan.
+It's more like  a 'personal scratchpad' than a 'roadmap', and is intended primarily to be used as a source of inspiration.

+<details><summary>List of feature ideas</summary>

 - [x] Daily weather odds
 	- [ ] Add more climate templates